 MISO BPM-020 Transmission Planning Section 4.2.3 describes project reporting guidelines for submitting new projects into the MTEP study process.
 All project submittals and updates should be provided to the MISO Project Database using the Planning Portal web tool.
 For detailed instructions on how to provision access and use the web tool, see Project Submittal Instructions.

 New MTEP projects must be submitted by September 15th each year for the subsequent MTEP study cycle.
-For more information on schedule and requirements, see MTEP Information and Exchange Schedules and Requirements.
+Alternatives to these MTEP projects must be submitted by May 31st or by the Second Subregional Planning Meeting, whichever date occurs later.
+For more information on schedule and requirements, see MTEP Information Exchange Schedules and Requirements.

 Contact the MTEP team with any questions or issues.